OFFIS-mosaik/mosaik/docs/api_reference/index.rst

 This is the reference for mosaik's scenario API, meaning the set of classes and methods that you use to write a scenario (as opposed to connecting a new tool or programming language to mosaik, which would be covered by the :doc:`simulator API </mosaik-api/index>`).

-This reference should also be helpful if you want to work on or extend mosaik itself.
+This reference should also be helpful if you want to work on or extend mosaik itself, though in that case, you might also be interested in the :doc:`developer documentation </dev/index>`.

 .. toctree::